SileraUK/Defender-ASR-rule-Block-Win32-API-calls-from-Office-macro-/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 To mitigate the current data loss issue, customers need to take additional actions to recover/reconstruct impacted files.
 More information on recovery options can be found at https://aka.ms/asrfprecovery.
 >

+21.**What data is collected by Microsoft restoration script to measure the script effectiveness?**\
+The Microsoft restoration script collects and stores in the Windows registry the following data to evaluate the script effectiveness: the version of the restoration script, when it was run, the effectiveness of various methods, and the error message that script received if it fails.
+This information will be analyzed by Microsoft to help improve the effectiveness of the tool.
+To opt out of saving this information, run the script with the –Telemetry=$false option.
+>